Last updated on: May 10th, 2023

 Outlook on Sports Betting Revenue In The US

-As more states start to legalize and regulate sports betting, the revenue generated by the national sports gambling market will continue to grow.
+How much do Americans bet on sports is a question that is becoming harder to answer as legal sports betting is rapidly expanding in the US.
 The future of sports betting in the United States is on an upward trend.
 More than 60% of the states in the United States have legalized sports betting in some capacity and with more room for the country to grow it’s expected that the United States will soon eclipse the United Kingdom as the sports betting Mecca of the world.
-The biggest boost still to come is that the US will be getting more money out of sports betting revenue, especially once states like Florida and California allow residents to bet on sports.
+If Texas and California launch a locally regulated market in 2024, there will be a boost to the US total bet on sports.